ParlayPlay promo code CBSSPORTS: Up to $100 deposit match for NFL, NHL, MLB, more

-ParlayPlay promo code CBSSPORTS: Deposit match up to $100 for NFL, NHL, MLB picks on Monday, October 20
+ParlayPlay promo code CBSSPORTS: Deposit match up to $100 for NFL, NHL, MLB, NBA picks on Tuesday, October 21

 ParlayPlay offers new users a deposit match worth up to $100 with promo code CBSSPORTS

-The Week 7 NFL schedule wraps up with a two-game slate on 'Monday Night Football,' offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
-The action kicks off with the Detroit Lions hosting the Tampa Bay Buccaneers at 7 p.m.
+The 2025-26 NBA season opens on Tuesday, Oct.
+21, offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
+NBA Opening Night features a two-game slate with Oklahoma City Thunder hosting the Houston Rockets at 7:30 p.m.
+ET, and the Los Angeles Lakers hosting the Golden State Warriors and 10 p.m.
 ET.
-That game is followed by the Seattle Seahawks hosting the Houston Texans at 10 p.m.
-ET.
-The 2025 MLB playoffs also continue on Monday with Game 7 of the Mariners vs. Blue Jays ALCS series.
-There is also a five-game NHL slate on Monday.
+The NFL Week 8 'Thursday Night Football' matchup of Vikings vs. Chargers, and Game 1 of the 2025 MLB World Series between the Los Angeles Dodgers and Toronto Blue Jays also loom.
+Additionally, the Tuesday sports schedule features a 10-game NHL slate.
 Click here to get the latest ParlayPlay promo code for new users at one of the best DFS apps:

 Here's how to claim the ParlayPlay Fantasy promo: